Currently available in Kindle but check back there will be more formats offered.

 Five years have passed since an otherworldly comet struck the Moon and two-thirds of humanity died due to meteorite strikes.
 One in ten of the survivors are changed by exposure to the strange radiation in the cometary matter and must face fear and suspicion from those considered normal.

 A young couple and their guardians flee a murderous gang leader in Cleveland for life on an Ohio River tugboat and end up at the Quintana Roo Spaceport in the Yucatan.
-They meet changed dolphins, chimpanzees, and gorillas, uplifted to full sentience by the magic that has come to the world … and dream of traveling to the Changeling Moon to escape renewed fear and persecution from normals.
+They meet changed werewolves, dolphins, and chimpanzees, uplifted to full sentience by the magic that has come to the world … and dream of traveling to the Changeling Moon to escape renewed fear and persecution from normals.